Updated on 6/24/19

 1. Perform “online” rather than “offline” disinfection unless full physical cleaning is absolutely necessary at the time.
 Cooling towers can be disinfected “online” or “offline.”
 The online procedure involves only chemical disinfection while the cooling tower is operating.
 The offline procedure involves shutting the cooling tower down and scrubbing it physically in addition to disinfecting it with chemicals.
 A full offline disinfection and cleaning is more thorough but is expensive and presents some serious risks, as discussed below.

 Although the online method does not address the physical cleaning of the cooling tower, it is effective in killing Legionella and is much safer, cheaper, and quicker.
 It is also less corrosive.
 A typical online disinfection basically amounts to maintaining a free chlorine concentration of approximately 5 parts per million (ppm) for at least 6 hours.
-More information on the method can be found in the Cooling Technology Institute’s publication Legionellosis Guideline: Best Practices for Control of Legionella, which can be downloaded free at www.cti.org.
+More information on the method can be found in the Cooling Technology Institute’s publication Legionellosis Guideline: Best Practices for Control of Legionella, which can be downloaded free at Cooling Technology Org.

 If you use the offline method:

-2. Perform an online disinfection of the cooling tower prior to cleaning it physically.
-Otherwise the Legionella risk could get worse before it gets better.
+2. Perform online disinfection of the cooling tower prior to cleaning it physically.
+Otherwise, the Legionella risk could get worse before it gets better.
 Physically cleaning a cooling tower without disinfecting it chemically beforehand is like aggressively sweeping a dirty garage floor–you might eventually get it clean but in the short term you’ll inhale a lot of dust.
 Hence precaution #4 below.

 4. Close building outdoor air intakes within the vicinity of the cooling tower.
 The Centers for Disease Control and Prevention (CDC) has recommended closing intakes within 30 meters.